Jump to content

 Platforms are increasingly being weaponized against democratic elections.
 We must defend ourselves by making manipulation mechanisms transparent and compelling platforms to take action against them.

-DRI conducts research on political discourse on social media platforms in the run-up to elections in Europe, including the upcoming Bundestag election.
+DRI conducts research on political discourse on social media platforms in the run-up to elections in Europe, including the Bundestag election 2025.
 “Other platforms have granted us access to systematically track public debates on their platforms, but the company X has refused.
 We see it as our right under the Digital Services Act to access data and strengthen the public good by showing how political campaigns evolve on social media platforms,” says Michael Meyer-Resende, Executive Director of DRI.

 Social Media influences public opinion